Cross Canadian Ragweed

-Cross Canadian Ragweed was an American rock band formed in Yukon, Oklahoma in 1994.
-The band consisted of Cody Canada (lead guitar/vocals), Grady Cross (guitar), Randy Ragsdale (drums), and Jeremy Plato (bass guitar).
+Cross Canadian Ragweed is an American alt-country and rock band formed in Yukon, Oklahoma in 1994 that played until 2010, and then reunited in 2024.
+The band takes its name from the last names of the original 4 members.
+Cross- Grady Cross, Canadian- Cody Canada, Rag- Randy Ragsdale, Weed- Matt Wiedemann.
+The band consists of Cody Canada (lead guitar/vocals), Grady Cross (guitar), Randy Ragsdale (drums), and Jeremy Plato (bass guitar).
 The group released five studio albums and three live albums from 1994 until 2010.
 The band was at the forefront of the rise of the red dirt music scene in Oklahoma and the Texas Music scene.

-After almost 15 years together, the group disbanded in 2010.
+History

 Formation

-Cross Canadian Ragweed started when Randy Ragsdale and original bass guitar player Matt Weidemann, who had been playing in local bands together, met Cody Canada and Grady Cross who had also been playing together.
-The four had known each other since grade school and started playing together in Ragsdale's home seven nights a week under the tutelage of Ragsdale's father Johnny, who had worked with musical artists in the area.
-After playing together, the band officially formed by combining a part of every band member's last name, coming up with the name Cross Canadian Ragweed.
-Weidemann left the group shortly after and Jeremy Plato joined to play the bass guitar.
-After finishing high school, the band moved to the College Town of Stillwater, Oklahoma, where acts like Mike McClure's The Great Divide and singer-songwriter Jimmy LaFave had established enough of a local scene to earn Stillwater the nickname North Austin.
+Cross Canadian Ragweed started when Randy Ragsdale met Cody Canada, Matt Weidemann, and Grady Cross, who had also been playing together as teenagers growing up in Yukon, Oklahoma.
+The four had known each other since grade school and started playing together in Ragsdale's home seven nights a week under the tutelage of Ragsdale's father, Johnny, who had worked with musical artists in the area.
+The band officially formed by combining a part of every band member's last name, coming up with the name Cross Canadian Ragweed.
+Matt Weidemann left the band in 1998, and Jeremy Plato joined, playing the bass guitar.
+After finishing high school, the band moved to the College Town of Stillwater, Oklahoma, home of Oklahoma State University, where acts like Mike McClure's The Great Divide and singer-songwriter Jimmy LaFave had established enough of a local scene to earn Stillwater the nickname North Austin.
+It was during this time that they were exposed to the rock/country/folk sounds of red dirt music.